In This Article Expand or collapse the "in this article" section Social Epidemiology

 Introductory Works

-McKinlay and McKinlay 1977 introduces the notion that the decline in US mortality rates may not be due to improvements in medical care.
-McKeown, et al. 1975 makes a similar argument regarding death rates in England and Wales.
-McGinnis and Foege 1993 is a now classic work published roughly twenty years after the previously mentioned works.
+McKeown, et al. 1975 introduces the notion that the decline in mortality rates in England and Wales in the early eighteenth century may not have been due to improvements in medical care.
+McGinnis and Foege 1993 is a now classic work published roughly twenty years after the previously mentioned work.
 Using ample data sets, the authors support the link between socioeconomic status, social factors, and actual causes of death.
-Institute of Medicine 2001, a report entitled Health and Behavior: The Interplay of Biological, Behavioral, and Societal Influences, dedicates one chapter to an overview of social epidemiology and clarifies the position of this branch within the field of epidemiology as a whole.
-The most comprehensive collection of works of leaders in social epidemiology research is housed in the edited book Berkman and Kawachi 2000, which serves as a proper introduction to this area of study.
+Wilkinson and Pickett 2011 describes how economic inequality is detrimental for personal and societal health.
+The Institute of Medicine 2001, in a report entitled Health and Behavior: The Interplay of Biological, Behavioral, and Societal Influences, dedicates one chapter to an overview of social epidemiology and clarifies the position of this branch within the field of epidemiology as a whole.
+In 2008, the World Health Organization (WHO) published a report (World Health Organization Commission on Social Determinants of Health 2008) on the social determinants of health, and the piece is widely credited as an influential paper for encouraging and influencing policies designed to mitigate health inequalities.
+The most comprehensive collection of works of leaders in social epidemiology research is housed in the edited book Berkman and Kawachi 2000 (second edition with Glymour in 2014), which serves as a proper introduction to this area of study.
 Krieger 2001b further defines the field, explaining the underlying theoretical basis for social epidemiology.
 Krieger 2001a provides a glossary of terminology that is useful for continuity and clarity, but also serves to further define this branch of epidemiology.
-Berkman 2009 examines past successes, current failures, and future work in the field of social epidemiology.
-Krieger 2011 discusses the importance of epidemiologic theory to epidemiologic practice and health policy.
+Kawachi and Subramanian 2018 and Diez Roux 2022 examine past successes, current failures, and future work in the field of social epidemiology.

 Sets the stage for social epidemiology as a branch of the field of epidemiology.
 Authors are leading researchers in the field, and this work encapsulates previous and current work in social epidemiology while setting the stage for the next decades of work in the field.